modernappsninja-archive/TkgiPocTestPlan_TI5008/Storage/deploy CSI Storage Plugin/readme.md

 This page contains information to deploy vSphere CSI storage plugin on a K8s cluster created by TKGI.

+Version of vSphere CSI storage plugin is 1.0.2.

 ### CSI Architecture

 Very useful link to understand CSI more in details: